Listen to the podcast

 “Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
+Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:5-11).

-Will I Die?
+Step One: Will I Die?

 There was a need on our planet.
 Humanity rebelled against God and became depraved without any hope of a course correction.
-Jesus, the only right solution, decided to give up what He had with His Father to rescue you.
+Jesus, the only right solution, decided to give up what He had with His Father to rescue us.

 They imitate the gospel by cooperating with the Lord for His fame and their sanctification.
 There is always a sacrifice involved with ongoing care, and one of the most important questions you can ask is, “Will I die daily for my spouse?”

-Will I Sanctify?
+Step Two: Will I Sanctify?

 Your spouse is damaged goods.
 Depravity is what the fall accomplished in all our lives.
 You picked a partner from the dinged and dented section of the store.
 Of course, the whole store was full of dinged and dented people.
-There are no perfect people from which to choose a spouse.
+There are no perfect candidates from which to choose a spouse.
 To put it plainly, the person you married has issues.

-Will I Enjoy?
+Step Three: Will I Enjoy?

 It is not wrong to work for the benefits of your labors.
 Some have said that “love is an act without an expectation of anything in return.”
 The Bible teaches a different idea; there is a reward for work, which you should expect from your marriage.